 Eritreans calling from Saharonim prison told the Hotline for Migrant Workers today that they were gathered by the authorities in prison and were told to be prepared since a third country was found for them in Africa.
 They were not told which country.

 The decision issued by the HCJ yesterday, ordering the State to provide an affidavit within a week about the third country to which the refugees would be deported and all the relevant details regarding this agreement, unique in its kind.
-A week after the State's affidavit, we (the NGOs) will need to supply the Court with a short statement
+A week after the State’s affidavit, we (the NGOs) will need to supply the Court with a short statement (Hebrew).

-According to an article by Barak Ravid and Amos Harel today: Unnamed senior official confirming that an agreement has been reached with some country to accept the refugees, says the disastrous deportation to South Sudan is the model:
+According to an article by Barak Ravid and Amos Harel today: Unnamed senior official confirming that an agreement has been reached with some country to accept the refugees, says the disastrous deportation to South Sudan is the model.

-Article by Or Kashti about this offer:
+Here is an article by Or Kashti in Haaretz about this offer.